 Wear Chelsea boots with a camp collar shirt

 Wear it well: Chelsea boots and cropped trousers are a match made in sartorial heaven.

 When it comes to Chelsea boot colors, The Idle Man points out that “Chocolate brown, sand and black…Chelsea boots are among some of the most popular in classic flat and heeled designs.”
 That’s true for both suede and leather.
 It really comes down to preference, and well, budget, which colors and materials you decide to invest in for your footwear.

 There’s plenty of great brands who make this stylish shoe, and at plenty of price points, too.
 If you can afford it, spring for a pair that feels ju-u-u-u-u-st a little out of your price range, because you’ll have them forever and they’ll never go out of style.

 // Shop #SGApproved Suede Chelsea Boots //

-Let us rescue you from shopping fatigue and sartorial apathy.
-We can promise the kind of personal attention and care that will make you feel like the best version of the awesome guy you already are!
-If you’re ready for a daily lewk that’ll change your life, give us a shout.
+Let Team SG rescue you from shopping fatigue and sartorial apathy.
+With our online personal shopping service, we can promise the kind of personal attention and care that will make you feel like the best version of the awesome guy you already are!